-The Port of Holyhead cannot process ATA Carnets, so you'll need to go to Roadking Truckstop when moving goods with an ATA Carnet in a no-deal Brexit.
+The Port of Holyhead cannot process ATA Carnets, so you'll need to go to Roadking Truckstop when moving goods with an ATA Carnet from 1 January 2021.

 The ATA Carnet is an international customs document.
 It can be used to temporarily import and export non-perishable goods that are tax-free and duty-free for up to one year.